depthfirstlearning/depthfirstlearning.com/_posts/2019-03-23-WassersteinGAN.markdown

   **Motivation**: Let’s read the original GAN paper.
 Our main goal this week is to understand how GANs solve some of the problems with training generative models, as well as, some of the new issues that come with training GANs.

-  _This week has a fairly heavy workload and could plausibly be split over two weeks.
-This is due to having two papers for required reading.
-However, it should be noted that the second paper is really somewhere between required and optional &#8212; we think that it contains some  interesting material and sets the state well for looking at WGAN in week 4, but the most important points are covered again in week 4.
-Depending on your study group you might want to focus on this paper more or less based on your interest (we recommend that most groups don't spend too much time on this paper)._
+  _The second paper this week is actually optional but **highly** recommended &#8212; we think that it contains some interesting material and sets the stage for looking at WGAN in week 4, however, the core concepts will be repeated again.
+Depending on your interest you might want to spend more or less time on this paper (we recommend that most people don't spend too much time)._

   **Topics**: